 Vanuatu vs New Caledonia: which destination wins according to you?
 Share your feedback in the comments below!

-No matter which destination you end up choosing, I highly recommend purchasing travel insurance for your holidays to Vanuatu or New Caledonia.
-If something serious happens, medical transfer costs can add up very quickly when you are staying on an island.
-Some travel insurance like WorldNomads* and Covermore* make it easy to include adventurous activities.
+No matter which destination you end up choosing, I personally wouldn’t travel to Vanuatu or New Caledonia without travel insurance.
+If something serious happens, medical evacuation costs can add up quickly, especially when staying on an island.
+Based on my experience, some providers like Covermore make it easy to include adventurous activities in your policy.
+This is not financial advice – always check the Product Disclosure Statement (PDS) to understand what’s covered.

 Where are Vanuatu and New Caledonia?